Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên10/12/2023

-Two decades ago, a landmark study led by renowned American psychologist Dr. Robert A. Emmons looked at how gratitude benefits people and found it can improve mental health.
+Two decades ago, a landmark study led by Professor Robert A. Emmons, a renowned American psychologist, explored the benefits of gratitude for people and found that it can improve mental health.

-To date, numerous studies have found that being grateful, being thankful for the good things in life, and expressing gratitude to others, has a positive impact on what you think and feel, according to the Live Well news site.
+To date, numerous studies have found that having gratitude—being thankful for the good things in life and expressing gratitude to others—has a positive impact on what you think and feel, according to Live Well.

 Tâm khỏe: Lòng biết ơn có thể giúp bạn chữa lành - Ảnh 1.

-Dr. Emmons says gratitude heals, energizes, and changes lives in a positive way.
+Dr. Emmons says that gratitude helps heal, energize, and transform lives in a positive way.

-Gratitude is the emotion that arises when you realize that you have good things in life.
-But that feeling is only half the battle, notes Dr. Philip Watkins, a psychology professor at Eastern Washington University.
-Expressing gratitude, he says, is just as important to reaping the real benefits.
+Gratitude is an emotion that arises when you realize you have good things in life.
+But Dr. Philip Watkins, a psychology professor at Eastern Washington University, notes that this emotion is only half the story.
+He says that expressing gratitude is just as important to reaping the real benefits.

-Several studies have asked participants to write thank you letters or list positive things in their lives, then measured the impact of these actions.
+Many studies have asked participants to write thank-you letters or list positive things in their lives, and then measured the impact of these actions.

-Results showed that engaging in such acts of gratitude benefited mental health, reducing symptoms of depression and anxiety, increasing self-esteem, and improving satisfaction with daily life, according to Live Well.
+The results show that performing such acts of gratitude benefits mental health, reduces symptoms of depression and anxiety, increases self-esteem, and improves daily life satisfaction, according to Live Well.

 Tâm khỏe: Lòng biết ơn có thể giúp bạn chữa lành - Ảnh 2.

-Gratitude also helps lower blood pressure and makes you happy.
+Gratitude also helps lower blood pressure and brings you happiness.

-And gratitude not only improves the happiness of the giver and receiver, but it can also be good for those who witness it.
-Witnessing gratitude in action between two people can make you feel warmer and more alive.
+And gratitude not only improves the happiness of both the giver and the receiver, but it can also be good for those who witness it.
+Witnessing an act of gratitude between two people will make you feel warmer and more appreciative of life.

-Dr. Sara Algoe, an American professor of social psychology, says that gratitude is “the gift that keeps on giving,” continuing to provide benefits over the long term.
+Dr. Sara Algoe, an American professor of social psychology, says that gratitude is "a gift that is constantly being given," continuing to yield benefits over the long term.

-To make gratitude a lasting habit, try linking your gratitude practice to an ingrained habit, such as thinking about things you're grateful for in the morning.
+To make gratitude a lasting habit, try linking your gratitude practice to an already ingrained routine, for example, thinking about things you're grateful for in the morning.

-Dr. Gretchen Schmelzer, a psychologist in Philadelphia (USA), advises to be grateful for what is possible, not to let yourself focus on what is impossible.
+Dr. Gretchen Schmelzer, a psychologist in Philadelphia, advises being grateful for what you can have and not focusing on what you cannot.

-Gratitude allows us to look at what we have and feel enough, adds Dr. Schmelzer.
+Dr. Schmelzer added: Gratitude allows us to look at what we have and feel content.

 Source link